LIYUNG/TaiGer_Portal/README.md

 The project of TaiGer portal will increase the efficieny of files exchange and communication between editor, agent and students.
 With a great overview, agent and editor can follow up the application process of each student.
 Furthermore, it open a bunch of opportunities to extend the service to students like transcript-analysis.

 ## Technology
-TaiGer portal is implemented by JavaScript frame work ExpressJS and backend to serve API requsts and ReactJS as frontend.
+TaiGer portal is implemented by JavaScript framework ExpressJS as backend to serve API requsts and ReactJS as frontend.
 MongoDB stores all user data.
 Special service like Transcript-Analysis is implemented in Python.

 ## Design Demo Screenshots
 ## Individual Student Data View
 - Download/Delete/Giving Feedback of Student's uploaded files
+- For students, they can upload their pdf in this page.

 ![](/screenshot/demo1.png)
 ## Agent's Overview of Students' Uploaded Documents And Their Status